HOME Hokkaido Hokkaido Asahikawa Northern Ramen Locals Love: 3 Asahikawa Ramen Shops That Will Make You Forget All Your Troubles

 ▲ "Ramen House Aoba" soy sauce ramen (750 yen including tax).
 This is their signature dish with their very own seaweed.
 Notice their name written on next to an octopus giving this ramen dish a lasting image.

-Ramen House Aoba currently has two locations.
-One is a 5-minute walk from Asahikawa Station with the newer location situated inside the Asahikawa Ramen Village closer to the suburbs.
-For this adventure, we visited their main location.
+Ramen House Aoba currently operates two locations.
+One is a 5-minute walk from Asahikawa Station, while the newer location is situated in the Asahikawa Ramen Village, closer to the suburbs.
+For this visit, we chose their main location near the station.

 ▲ The orange colored sign is their landmark, where on some days the line may be out the door even on an extremely cold day.